swimmingly/swimmingly.github.io/_pages/other/overview.md

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
 Health and vitality return, and with them, power, genius, and joy, at _superheroic_ levels known only in legend.
 Palpable presence and irresistible influence result.

 The world system, based on weak, mechanical power, cannot suppress people like this.
 Indeed, it awaits them, too.
-A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.
+Ten can turn the tide of the world, freeing billions to take care of themselves again.

 Living power is the main element of the organizing principle of an individualist distributed state, the felt element.
 The preceding thoughts and the following actions complete it.